NOAA-EMC/UPP/docs/InputsOutputs.rst

 The UPP ingests FV3 write component files in netCDF and parallel netCDF format.

-The table below is a list of the unified model variables available from the UFS applications.
+The table below is a list of the unified model variables available from the FV3 model core.
 Whether a specific variable is able to be read by UPP relies on dependencies such as physics options and model.
 This table does not include variables that are diagnosed when running the UPP.